-He grew up near Syracuse, NY, born into an intensely musical family (both parents sang).
+He grew up near Syracuse, New York, born into an intensely musical family (both parents sang).
 Mark began playing piano as a child, and studied both voice and theater while at college.
-He toured through Canada with a jazz trio for a time and spent awhile back home before he moved to New York in early 1954.
-A few television appearances gained him a contract for Decca Records, and he debuted with 1956's Meet Mark Murphy.
+He toured through Canada with a jazz trio for a time and spent a while back home before he moved to New York in early 1954.
+A few television appearances gained him a contract with Decca Records, and he debuted with 1956's Meet Mark Murphy.
 He released one more LP for Decca before signing to Capitol in 1959.
 Though label executives often forced material (and an excessively clean-cut image) on the young singer, he managed to distinguish himself with good sets of standards, musical accompaniment furnished by West Coast jazz regulars, and a distinctive vocal style that often twisted lines and indulged in brief scatting to display his jazz credentials.

 He eventually released four LPs for Capitol, but never reached popular audiences the way the label intended.
 In 1961, Murphy recorded his first album for Riverside, a set of standards and bop vocals named Rah! that gave a first glimpse at his ambition.
 Though the twentysomething Murphy seemed a little young for a saloon-song chestnut like "Angel Eyes," he performed quite well on side two, styled after a Lambert, Hendricks & Ross LP with vocal covers of bop standards including "Milestones" and Annie Ross' "Twisted."
 It and its follow-up, the themed LP That's How I Love the Blues, included a top-notch backing group including jazz heroes such as Clark Terry, Snooky Young, Al Cohn, Bill Evans, and Blue Mitchell.
 The records also displayed Murphy's penchant for trawling the entirety of the 20th century popular/jazz repertory for songs ranging from the slightly overdone to the downright forgotten.